cockroachdb/docs/v21.2/ui-transactions-page.md

 Use this page to identify transactions that you may want to [troubleshoot](query-behavior-troubleshooting.html), such as transactions that are experiencing high latencies, multiple [retries](transactions.html#transaction-retries), or execution failures.

 {{site.data.alerts.callout_success}}
-If you haven't yet run any transactions in the cluster as a user, this page will display a blank table.
+If you haven't yet executed any transactions in the cluster as a user, this page will be blank.
 {{site.data.alerts.end}}

 Column | Description
 -----|------------
-Transactions | The [SQL statement fingerprints](ui-statements-page.html#sql-statement-fingerprints) that make up the transaction.<br><br>To view the transaction fingerprint and details, click this to open the [**Transaction Details** page](#transaction-details-page).
+Transactions | The [SQL statement fingerprints](ui-statements-page.html#sql-statement-fingerprints) that make up the transaction.<br><br>To view the transaction fingerprint and details, click to open the [Transaction Details page](#transaction-details-page).
 Execution Count | Cumulative number of executions of this transaction within the last hour or specified [time interval](#time-interval). <br><br>The bar indicates the ratio of runtime success (gray) to [retries](transactions.html#transaction-retries) (red) for the transaction.
 Rows Read | Average number of rows [read from disk](architecture/life-of-a-distributed-transaction.html#reads-from-the-storage-layer) while executing this transaction within the last hour or specified [time interval](#time-interval).<br><br>The gray bar indicates the mean number of rows returned.
 The blue bar indicates one standard deviation from the mean.
 Bytes Read | Aggregation of all bytes [read from disk](architecture/life-of-a-distributed-transaction.html#reads-from-the-storage-layer) across all operators for this transaction within the last hour or specified [time interval](#time-interval). <br><br>The gray bar indicates the mean number of bytes read from disk.
 The blue bar indicates one standard deviation from the mean.